-We synthesise the findings from the included into a theoretical framework to illustrate how various factors distinctly impact diagnostic confidence and accuracy.
+We synthesise the included findings into a theoretical framework to illustrate how various factors distinctly impact diagnostic confidence and accuracy.
 This framework is shown below in Figure 3.
 We especially note that the framework both summarises the existing research as described here and proposes directions for future research that has been relatively untapped by the included studies.
 Namely, the diagnostic decisions that are emulated experimentally view diagnosis as linear processes whilst future work could focus on better simulating the cyclical nature of diagnosis, such as how feedback is integrated into clinicians’ existing knowledge and how confidence and information seeking interact with each other.
 On the latter, past work has focused on how confidence is related to further testing and information seeking, but not how information seeking itself is related to confidence.
 Whilst past research has, as a whole, also hinted at a distinction between medical experience and knowledge as they pertain to confidence, there has been little work comparing and contrasting the two directly.
 This is especially pertinent given the social influence that seniority can have within a group, reducing the likelihood of more junior clinicians speaking up about potential errors in the presence of more experienced clinicians65.

+FIGURE 3: Theoretical Framework.
+The dark boxes show stages of the diagnostic decision process as they proceed over time.
+The black arrows indicate when a factor impacts the target.
+The green dashed arrows show links between factors that have been identified as recommendations for future work.

 DISCUSSION